VDuchauffour/RFCEurope/README.txt

 Text updates and cleaning.

 Small Changes:
+Revisions to city name maps and settler maps to correspond to new map.
 Disable mines/watermills on forest squares.
 Improved German starting position.
 Made Germany more likely to get Protestantism.
 New scholar specialist art.
 Pillaging un-owned cottages spawns barbs.
 Military order executives now upgrade to pikemen, a crude way to limit their spreading after a certain date.
-Tweaks to city name maps and settler maps to correspond to new map.
 Workers can remove mud with machine tools
 New explosives Buttons
 New movie of Magellans Voyage
 New movie of Copernicus Observatory
 Many early techs with too many benefits saw things shuffled around slightly.
 Made Mongols harder on Viceroy (so Kiev doesn't become super-power).
-Removed several starting missionaries to religion is a little less deterministic.
+Removed several starting missionaries so religion is a little less deterministic.
+Religions also auto-spread a bit less fast.
 Removed protestantism from Swedish spawn techs.
 Changes to respawn probabilities.
 Made Corps HQ bigger. (structure art)